beauxq/zilliandomizer/readme.md

    3. unzip it to a folder on your hard drive

 3. put your original US/NTSC rom in the `roms` directory with this filename: `Zillion (UE) [!].sms`
+   - I think version 1.1 of the rom is needed.
+(I don't know information about different versions of the rom.)
 ---

 ## usage